kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

   Fields in this struct are used for supporting down conversions, thus providing users relying on v1beta1 APIs additional buffer time to pick up the new changes.
 - This proposal is using `UpToDateReplicas` instead of `UpdatedReplicas`; This is a deliberated choice to avoid confusion between update (any change) and upgrade (change of the Kubernetes versions).
-- Also `AvailableReplicas` will determine Machine's availability by reading Machine.Available condition instead of computing availability as of today, however in this case the semantic of the field is not changed
+- Also `AvailableReplicas` will determine Machine's availability via Machine's `Available` condition instead of computing availability as of today (based on the Node `Ready` condition)

 #### MachineSet (New)Conditions